saptarshi059/SemEval2k19-Task4-UMD/README.md

 **Introduction and Task Description**

 During SemEval 2019, the *Hyperpartisan News Detection* task was hosted.
 The objective of this task was to determine whether a given news article could be considered as hyperpartisan or not.
-Hyperpartisan news is kind of *fake news* which is extremely polarized and written with the intent of creating a political divide among readers.
-Typically such kinds of articles have roots in political issues and it makes sense for them to be so.
+Hyperpartisan news is a kind of *fake news* which is extremely polarized and written with the intent of creating political divide among the masses.
+Typically such kinds of articles have roots in political issues and it makes sense for them to do so.
 This is owing to the fact that bias in political news is generally able to incite more commotion than any other kind of news which in turn helps in adding more fuel to the preexisting fire surrounding political parties and leaders.
-Thus, it is of the essence that such articles be swiftly detected before they find their way to consumers and thus start their destruction.
+Thus, it is of the essence that such articles be swiftly detected before they find their way to consumers and thus start their action.

-As far as the task was concerned, each team had to come up with a model to detect such articles in a given dataset, typically in a supervised manner owing to the fact that each article was annotated.
-The dataset provided was created by the authors of the paper *A Stylometric Inquiry into Hyperpartisan and Fake News* (http://aclweb.org/anthology/P18-1022).
+As far as the task was concerned, each team had to come up with a model to detect such articles in a given dataset, typically in a supervised manner owing to the fact that each article was annotated i.e. as hyperpartisan or not.
+The dataset was provided by the authors of the paper, *A Stylometric Inquiry into Hyperpartisan and Fake News* (http://aclweb.org/anthology/P18-1022), which was the first real attempt at tackling this issue.
+The winner of the task was determined on the basis of a team's performance on the *articles-training-byarticle-20181122.xml* dataset [Link provided below] while results on the *articles-training-bypublisher-20181122.xml* dataset were also considered (for the overall task's purpose).

+The repository is organized in the following manner.
+- The *Final_TIRA_Programs-CNN* directory contains the programs for our CNN model.
+- The *Final_TIRA_Programs-Logistic Regression* directory contains the programs for our Logistic Regression model.

-**29th November 2018**
+**Update 29th November 2018**

 There are 3 files, the 'generate_vectors.py' and 'generate_sentiment_vectors.py' are used to create unigram/image presence and sentiment vectors respectively.
 The 'classify.py' is used for training and testing the SVM, Gaussian NB and Decision Tree classifiers.